Aeurias/NadeshikoSlimeVR/README.md

 This PCB lets every component be soldered on without any wires connections between the modules.
 This includes the diodes and resistor for battery sense and charge protection.
+They have a TP4056 charger on the back side to save on size, a JST 2mm 2-Pin connector can be added to make battery connections and swaps easier, an SK12D07VG 3-pin switch in 4, 5 or 6mm will be used to turn the tracker on or off, and a ZH 1.5mm 5-pin connector is used for AUX tracker extension communication with SCL and SDA in the same cable layout as the official tracker extension method to avoid crosstalk on long extension cables.

+They can also be used without a case, as there is built in slots for straps.